Benefits Of Eating Seasonally Plus Month-By-Month Guides

 As well as production costs, transportation costs play a part in the price we pay for fresh produce.
 Out-of-season produce is often freighted by air or boat from other countries.
 Seasonal produce, on the other hand, travels from UK farms, keeping transportation costs lower.

-Altogether, this means when you eat seasonally, you might be able to find your food shopping stretches that bit further.
+Altogether, this means that when you eat seasonally, you might be able to find your food budget stretches that bit further.

 All fruit and vegetables are good for you.
-However, the rise of intensive farming has meant that the varieties of crops and plants grown tend to be selected to maximise yields, because of how resistant to disease they are.
+However, the rise of intensive farming has meant that the varieties of crops and plants grown tend to be selected to maximise yields, because of how resistant they are to disease.
 Because of this, it has been found that the nutrient composition of fresh produce can suffer.

 Seasonal Produce Can Taste Better